 Redesign is required because of the financial situation facing public services, increasing demand for particular services and new legal duties to empower communities.
 The scale of the financial challenge facing the Council from 2017-18 is not yet known and is unlikely to be known until December.
 If there is continued reduction in the Council's Grant then further significant savings will be required.
 The proposed programme of reviews is about redesign of the Council so that services are affordable and sustainable which will mean doing things differently and doing different things.
-There are resource implications of carrying out the reviews, but capacity to do this internally can be found if reviews can be programmed over a 24 month period and are supported by the unallocated budget for redesign in 2016-17 (£70,000).
+There are resource implications of carrying out the reviews, but capacity to do this internally can be found if reviews can be programmed over a 24 month period and are supported by the budget for redesign (of which £70,000 is unallocated for 2016/17).
 The direction for redesign and savings targets associated with future reviews can be agreed within the timescales set for the Board.